 On October 11, 2011, we announced that our board of directors adopted a stock repurchase program whereby we may, subject to prevailing market conditions and other factors, repurchase up to \$35.0 million of our outstanding common stock.
-The stock repurchase program began on October 27, 2011.
-On August 13, 2012, we announced that our board of directors extended our existing stock repurchase program through October 27, 2013, and increased the total amount of common stock we may repurchase by an additional \$25 million, subject to applicable legal and contractual restrictions, for a maximum aggregate repurchase amount under the program of up to \$60 million.
+Our board of directors extended and increased the program by an additional \$25 million in August 2012, for a maximum aggregate repurchase amount under the program of up to \$60 million.
+As of June 30, 2013, we had purchased 4,339,901 shares of our common stock in the open market at an aggregate cost of \$45.9 million.
+On July 30, 2013, we announced that the board of directors approved a new stock repurchase program under which we are authorized to repurchase up to \$100 million of our common stock.
+The new stock repurchase program is effective August 5, 2013, through December 15, 2014, and replaced the existing stock repurchase program.
 The stock repurchase program does not require that we purchase a minimum amount of shares of our common stock and may be commenced, suspended, resumed or terminated at any time without notice.
-As of March 31, 2013, we had purchased 4,339,901 shares of our common stock in the open market at an aggregate cost of \$45.9 million.